Strategy11/formidable-forms/readme.txt

 = 4.10.02 =
 * New: Added support for in-theme previews for more themes including Twenty Twenty, Customizr, and more.

-= 4.10.01 =
-* New: Include the full email header when an email is sent using the mail function.
-* Fix: After opening the popup to add a layout class to a field, the field would no longer be selectable.
-* Fix: Prevent the url from getting too large when repeatedly bulk deleting or searching entries.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>